drmcknight/drmcknight.github.io/_posts/2018-09-17-prioritizing-tech-debt.md

 I've been working on improving at this so I'll list out a few things that I've found handy.

 ## Be Specific
 When creating the artifacts that will be discussed in planning meetings (JIRA stories or note cards), paint a clear and simple picture of what the tech debt is and why it's debt.
 Be wary of including too much information.
-Your non-technical people may skim over the details and you'll wind up with the [bike shed problem](https://en.wiktionary.org/wiki/bikeshedding).
+Your non-technical people may skim over the details and you'll wind up [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding).

 **Bad:**
 Our CSS is difficult to work with.
 It needs to be cleaned up.